Does Graduate Studies offer any part time courses or diploma courses?

 2. How many international students do you accept each year for MDS Residency Training programme?

 Entry is strictly on merit and there is no quota for foreign students.
-We may offer up to 3 students per year for the Endodontics, Oral & Maxillofacial Surgery, Periodontology, Prosthodontics and Paediatric Dentistry residency training programmes and 6 students for Orthodontics residency programme.
+We may offer up to 3 students per year for the Oral & Maxillofacial Surgery, Periodontology, Prosthodontics and Paediatric Dentistry residency training programmes, 4 students for Endodontics residency programme and 6 students for Orthodontics residency programme.

 3. Is the Part I compulsory?